Overcoming Sibling Conflict

 - Promote Restitution: Take time to help your child work through any grudge they may hold toward a family member.
 Take necessary steps toward apologies, forgiveness and help them restore any loss that was the result of their wrong behavior.

 Beth Holloway, MA, LPC is a Licensed Professional Counselor at Rosario Counseling & Associates and has more than 12 years’ experience in the mental health field.
 She specializes in counseling individuals and couples who have experienced all types of losses including abuse, domestic strife, and trauma.
-She enjoys leading group therapy classes in the areas of Divorce Recovery, Spiritual Enrichment, Couples and Parent/Child Relationships, Grief Processing and Depression Recovery.
-Beth has had the privilege of traveling all over the United States and to more than 10 foreign countries and has been enriched by learning about people from diverse cultures and ethnic groups.
+She enjoys leading group therapy classes in the areas of Divorce Recovery, Spiritual Enrichment, Couples and Parent/Child Relationships, Grief Processing and Depression.
+Beth has had the privilege of traveling all over the United States and to more than 10 foreign countries.

 ©2015 Rosario Counseling & Associates, PLLC